seri037/llcppg/llpkgstore.md

 4. Run test
 5. Review generated llpkg
 6. Merge PR
-7. Add a version tag by gha on main branch
+7. Add a version tag by Github Action on main branch

-**PR Verification Workflow**
+### PR verification workflow
 1. Ensure that there is only one `llpkg.cfg` file across all directories.
 If multiple instances of `llpkg.cfg` are detected, the PR will be aborted.
-2. Check if the directory name is valid.
+2. Check if the directory name is valid, the directory name in PR **SHOULD** equal to `Package.Name` field in the `llpkg.cfg` file.

-**llpkg Generation**
+**llpkg generation**

 A standard method for generating valid llpkgs:
 1. Receive binaries/headers from upstream, and index them into `.pc` files
 2. Automatically generate llpkg using a toolchain
 3. Debug and re-generate llpkg by modifying the configuration file

-**Version Tag Rule**
+**Version tag rule**
 1. Follow Go's version management for nested modules.
 Tag `{CLibraryName}/{MappingVersion}` for each version.
 2. This design is fully compatible with native Go modules
     ```
     github.com/goplus/llpkg/cjson@v1.7.18
     ```

-**Legacy Version Maintenance Workflow**

-When GitHub Actions detect that the current PR is for maintenance:

-- Verify if there are existing `MAJOR` and `MINOR` CLib versions.
-- Ensure the version in the PR does not exceed the current version.
-If it does, the PR will be aborted.
-(Refer to the [Branch Maintenance Strategy](#conversion-by-mapping) for details.)
-- If the maintenance version is lower than the `main` branch version, optionally check for an existing branch corresponding to the version; if none exists, create one.
-Then, update the base branch of the maintenance PR accordingly.
-- Regenerate the module and merge with new patch tag.

-Example:
-Suppose we are maintaining the `clib@1.5.2` package, while the latest version in the `main` branch of `clib` is `1.6`.

-In this case:
+**Legacy version maintenance workflow**

+1. Create an issue to specify which package needs to be maintained.
+2. Discuss whether it should be maintained or not.
+3. If maintenance is decided, close the issue and add the label `maintain:{CLibraryName}/{Version}` to trigger the GitHub Action.
-- GitHub Actions **SHOULD** create a new branch from the `1.5.2` tag.
+4. The GitHub Action will create a branch from the `{CLibraryName}/{Version}` tag if the branch dones't exist.
-- The base branch of the PR will then be updated to the newly created branch (not the `main` branch).

-This ensures the maintenance PR is aligned with the correct version instead of the latest one in the `main` branch.
+5. Create a maintenance pull request (PR) for the branch and re-run the [workflow](#workflow).

+**Issue format**

+The title of a legacy version maintenance issue **MUST** follow the format: `Maintenance: {CLibraryName}/{Version}`.

+GitHub Action will only process issues that match this specified format.

 ## Version conversion rules [wip]